The "Two Season" Curse: Why So Many Great Shows Die After Season 2

 The most painful examples of the two-season curse include shows that were clearly building toward something greater:

-- The OA (Netflix) — Planned as five seasons.
+- The OA (Netflix) — Planned as a multi-season series.
 Cancelled after two.
 The Part II finale — OA landing in a dimension where her story is a TV show — is one of the most visionary moments in television.
 We'll never see where it was going.

 - Friends from College (Netflix) — The Season 2 finale ends with Lisa revealing her pregnancy.
 The ultrasound scene was clearly designed to launch a Season 3 exploration of reconciliation and parenthood.
 Cancelled instead.